genny-project/gennyrator/README.md

 - Github repository template
 - Environment details for infrastructure deployment

-This is how the scripts could be used to create a Github repository:
+This is how the scripts could be used to create a Github repository (based on https://github.com/cli/cli):

 % cd scripts/